-Roman Catholicism and Protestant Christianity, along with Eastern Orthodoxy, make up the three historic branches of the Christian religion.
+Roman Catholicism, Protestant Christianity, and Eastern Orthodoxy make up the three historical branches of the Christian religion.
 Catholicism and Protestantism are, by far, the two largest branches.
 Each tradition can be found all over the world.
-Given their size and influence, many people wonder what the similarities and differences are between them.
+Given their size and influence, many people wonder what their similarities and differences are.

-Catholics and Protestants both believe in the Trinity, the sinfulness of the human race, the inspiration of the Bible, and the Second Coming of Christ.
+Roman Catholics and Protestants believe in the Trinity, the human race’s sinfulness, the Bible’s inspiration, and the Second Coming of Christ.
 Important areas of disagreement include the nature of the Eucharist, the authority of the pope, and the definition of justification in relation to salvation.

 What accounts for the similarities and differences between Catholicism and Protestantism?
 Is Catholicism or Protestantism larger?
 How do the traditions’ beliefs about the Bible, Jesus Christ, the Holy Spirit, baptism, and the Lord’s Supper compare?
 Keep reading to learn the answers to these questions and others.